2017 Wake Forest Demon Deacons baseball team

 The 2017 Wake Forest Demon Deacons baseball team represented Wake Forest University during the 2017 NCAA Division I baseball season.
 The Demon Deacons play their home games at Gene Hooks Field at Wake Forest Baseball Park as a member of the Atlantic Coast Conference.
 They were led by head coach Tom Walter in his 8th season at Wake Forest.

 After a successful regular season record and conference record in ACC play the Demon Deacons secured a spot in the NCAA tournament as the eighth overall seed.
-Wake Forest advanced to the Super Regionals, unfortunately the Deacs would lose to the Florida Gators in Game 2 of the Gainesville Super Regional.
-Eight players from the team were selected in the 2017 MLB Draft, setting a school record.
+Wake Forest advanced to the Super Regionals, where the Deacs would lose to the Florida Gators in Game 2 of the Gainesville Super Regional.
+Eight players from the team were selected in the 2017 MLB draft, setting a school record.